 As far as we are concerned costumes should be part of everyday play and so they simply have to be durable and of course washable.
 As part of our fabric selection and testing process our costumes are washed (and tumble dried) over 40 times to make sure they keep their shape and colour so that they can go on playing for years.

-We have put together some guidance on how to best care for your new role play costumes.
+To make sure you get the most out of your brand new costume we have put together some guidance on how to best care for your costume.

 Don’t overload your washing machine

-- Clothes can end up with detergent still on them following the cycle.
+*Clothes can end up with detergent still on them following the cycle.
 Again there is not enough space for rinsing all the detergent out and you end up with detergent left on the fabric.
-A tell-tale sign is bubbles still in the machine when a wash is complete.
+A tell-tale sign are bubbles still in the machine when a wash is complete

-One of the most hated and time-consuming part of laundry is the ironing.
+The most time-consuming part of doing laundry is the ironing.
 If you want to save on the ironing then don’t let the washing sit.
-Once a wash is finished take it out or the machine as soon as practical.
+Once a wash is finished take it out or the machine as soon as possible.
 The same with drying, if you leave warm clothes in a drier sitting in a bundle then they will crease and be much harder to iron.

-Now that you know how to care for your costumes so that they can last for years of imaginative play, why not check out our range of occupational role play costumes here
+Now that you know how to care for your costumes so that they can last for years of imaginative play, why not check out our range here